civil-society-dev/civilsociety.dev/content/learning/git/index.md

 ## Conclusion

-Git represents more than just a tool—it embodies an approach to collaboration built on principles that civil society defends: distributed authority, transparent history, resilient systems, and user sovereignty.
+Git represents more than just a tool—it embodies an approach to collaboration built on principles that civil society defends: distributed authority, transparent history, resilient systems, and user self-determination.
 By adopting Git and its associated practices, organizations don't just improve their technical workflows; they align their operational methods with their values.

 The Civil Society Technology Foundation recognizes Git as a foundational technology for independent civil society infrastructure, enabling transparent collaboration without creating new dependencies or vulnerabilities.